francescofiora/tasks/README.md

 # Getting Started
 ### Using Docker to simplify development
-The purpose of this tutorial is a Producer consumer microservice, however I have inserted and a Dockerfile for MySql and phpMyAdmin + ActiveMQ Artemis + MongoDb.
+The purpose of this tutorial is a Producer consumer microservice, however I have added a Dockerfile for MySql + phpMyAdmin + ActiveMQ Artemis + MongoDb.

 ### Compile
     ./gradlew clean build